Accurate Machine Learning Atmospheric Retrieval via a Neural Network Surrogate Model for Radiative Transfer: Results Discussion

+Table \ref{tbl:credreg-hd189} compares HOMER's retrieved 68.27\% (``1$\sigma$''), 95.45\% (``2$\sigma$''), and 99.73\% (``3$\sigma$'') credible regions with BART's retrieved credible regions.
 All regions closely agree, with differences attributable to a combination of uncertainty from a finite ESS and the neural network's imperfect nature (Figure \ref{fig:homer-hd189}, top-right panel).
 For CO, both BART and HOMER favor large abundances, though BART finds a greater probability for log abundances $\geq -2$ (Figure \ref{fig:homer-hd189}, top-right panel).
 Despite this, the credible regions agree (Table \ref{tbl:credreg-hd189}).
 Similarly, HOMER favors lower values for $\gamma_1$ and $\alpha$, though the resulting thermal profiles agree (Figure \ref{fig:homer-hd189}, bottom-left panel).

-Table \ref{tbl:ess} compares the SPEIS, ESS values, and associated uncertainties in the 1, 2, and 3$\sigma$ credible regions for HOMER and BART.

-HOMER yields a SPEIS that is less than BART's, attributable to the conservative estimate of SPEIS as being the greatest among all chains and parameters.
+Table \ref{tbl:ess} compares the SPEIS, ESS values, and associated uncertainties in the 1$\sigma$, 2$\sigma$, and 3$\sigma$ credible regions for HOMER and BART.
+HOMER yields an SPEIS that is less than BART's, attributable to the conservative estimate of SPEIS as being the greatest among all chains and parameters.
 The highest SPEIS values fluctuate between runs, though the median SPEIS remains relatively constant.
-HOMER's median SPEIS of 627 and BART'S 615 better reflects the close agreement between the two retrievals.
+HOMER's median SPEIS of 627 and BART'S 615 better reflect the close agreement between the two retrievals.
 The Bhattacharyya coefficients between the 1D marginalized posteriors of HOMER and BART indicate agreement in the range 0.9843--0.9972, with a mean of 0.9925 (Table \ref{tbl:bhatchar}).